 The mission of the Friends of Western Art is to expand appreciation and knowledge of Western Art through education.
 It is a natural fit for the Friends of Western Art to grant funding for youth art programs.
 FWA Board grants yearly support for supply money connected with western art projects to the following youth art programs:

 The Altar Valley School District is located near the small community of Robles Junction.
-There are only two Altar schools in the heart of this farming and ranching.
+There are only two Altar schools in the heart of this farming and ranching community.
 FWA supports the Altar Valley Middle School and the Robles Elementary School art programs.

 We’ve been asked, “What are the subjects that you consider to be Western or Southwestern art?”
 The following is a list of subject matter along with resources that may be helpful: